Protect your windshield from pricey repairs this winter with these tips!

 Use a deicer spray

-There are many great sprays available to help you prevent ice from forming on your windshield overnight such as the Prestone Ice & Frost Shield.
-But you more than likely already have the ingredients you need to create your own deicer right in your own home.
+There are many great sprays available to help prevent ice from forming on your windshield overnight such as the Prestone Ice & Frost Shield.
+But you more than likely already have the ingredients you need to create your own deicer solution at home.

-Create your own rubbing alcohol deicer by mixing together two-thirds rubbing alcohol and one-third water.
-After doing so, you can place it in a spray bottle, shake it up and apply it generously to your windshield before the freezing temperatures arrive.
+Alcohol-Based Solution: Create your own rubbing alcohol deicer by combining two-thirds rubbing alcohol and one-third water.
+Pour the solution into a spray bottle, shake it up, and apply it generously to your windshield before the freezing temperatures arrive.

-You can also create your own saltwater deicer by mixing spoonfuls of either table salt or road salt into one cup of water.
-After doing so, you can place it in a spray bottle, shake it up and apply it generously to your windshield.
-However, this option should be your last option in deicing solutions as you’ll have to keep a watchful eye in making sure that the salt water doesn’t reach any metal areas of your car that can become corroded.
+Saltwater-Based Solution: You can also create your own saltwater deicer by mixing spoonfuls of either table salt or road salt into one cup of water.
+Pour the solution into a spray bottle, shake it up, and apply it generously to your windshield.
+Note: This option should be your last choice in deicing solutions as you’ll have to keep a watchful eye to ensure the salt water doesn’t reach any metal areas of your car that could become corroded.

-No matter which deicer you choose (store-bought or homemade), make sure to apply the deicer to your windshield the night before any winter storm or light snowfall to help prevent any ice buildup on your auto glass.
+No matter which deicer solution you choose (store-bought or homemade), be sure to apply it to your windshield the night before a winter storm or light snowfall to help prevent any ice buildup on your auto glass.

 Additionally, if you’re planning on using a windshield cover, using a store-bought or homemade deicer (whether spraying it underneath the cover or dipping the cover in the solution) could amplify your odds of avoiding any ice build-up.